sern-handler/handler/README.md

 # Sern

-Sern is making easier to create & automate your discord bot with new version compatibility and full customization.
+Sern automates and streamlines development your discord bot with new version compatibility and full customization.

 -   A reincarnation of [this old project](https://github.com/jacoobes/sern_handler)